gorillalabs/sparkling/README.md

 # Project Name Documentation

 This is a documentation site for [Project Name]().
-Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.
+Copy or clone me and adapt for your project that needs documentation guides similar to [clojureelasticsearch.info](http://clojureelasticsearch.info) and other ClojureWerkz projects.

 ## Install Dependencies